Can Chickens Eat Apples? [What About The Core, Seeds and Peels?]

 So for the most part and in the interest of time, when you are offering apples to your birds, its better not to include the core.

-Some poultry keepers will tell you that their hens eat every bit of apple ( seeds and all) with no consequences.
+Some chicken keepers will tell you that their hens eat every bit of apple (seeds and all) with no consequences.

 Let’s look at what cyanide is and how its deadly effect on chickens.